jverzani/SymPyCore.jl/docs/src/introduction.md

 In this document, we use `SymPy` to refer to either the `SymPyPyCall` or `SymPyPythonCall` packages that interface `Julia` with SymPy from `Python` using `SymPyCore`.
 The only difference being the glue package for interop between `Julia` and `Python`.
 (It is planned that `SymPyPyCall` will be renamed `SymPy` when a breaking change is released for `SymPy`.)

 `SymPy` provides a `Julia`n interface to SymPy, a `Python` library for symbolic math, as alternative to working with `Python` objects directly using one of the glue packages.
-Some implementation details are:
+See the [overview](./overview.html) page for more details.
+Some brief implementation details are:

 * Symbolic values in `Python` are wrapped in a subtype, typically `Sym{T}`, of `SymbolicObject{T}` or a container holding such values.
 The conversion from a Python object to a symbolic object in `Julia` is implemented in the `↑` method.
 Similarly, the  `↓` method takes a symbolic object and finds a Python counterpart for passing to underlying methods of SymPy.